toppare/data_science_resources/README.md

 [textgenrnn](https://github.com/minimaxir/textgenrnn): Train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code.

-[LIME](https://github.com/marcotcr/lime): Lime: Explaining the predictions of any machine learning classifier
+[LIME](https://github.com/marcotcr/lime): Explaining the predictions of any machine learning classifier